 Other uses and disclosures of your PHI not covered by this notice or applicable laws will be made only with your written permission.
 If you provide us permission to use or disclose your PHI, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose your PHI for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission.

-• Issues, Concerns and Complaints.
+- Issues, Concerns and Complaints.
 If you believe your privacy rights have been violated, you may file a complaint with MOKA by contacting the MOKA Privacy Officer.
-You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.

 You may believe that your protected health information has not been handled in a way that respects your privacy.
 You may also seek to appeal a denial of your request to review or amend your protected health information.
 Please feel free to express your concerns to our Privacy Officer.
 Our Privacy Officer is very helpful and experienced in responding to questions about our programs and services.
-Making an issue or complaint known is simple to do by calling:
+To make an issue, concern or complaint known, contact the Privacy Officer at:

 Services we provide or pay for will not be affected for raising a privacy issue.